rutgers/tech-workshops/python/scraping.md

 **`soup.div.get('class')`

 In fact, all attributes of a tag are stored in a python dictionary that can be accessed with `soup.div.attrs`.
-As a consequence of that `soup.div['class']` is equivalent to `soup.div.get('class')`
+As a consequence of that `soup.div['class']` is equivalent to `soup.div.get('class')`.
+If there are more than one attribute in a tag, the value returned by getting that key is actually a list.
+Note that all of this is mutable, so if you wish to change an attribute you can.

 The following chunk of code will print out all the links on a given page: